-As a RAHC RN, you will work as part of a supportive team to deliver primary healthcare in remote, Indigenous communities in the NT.
+As a RAHC RN, you will work as part of a supportive team to deliver primary healthcare in remote, Aboriginal and Torres Strait Islander communities in the NT.
 You don’t have to give up your regular job to work with RAHC, as RAHC placements work around your other responsibilities.
 Remote, emergency or Indigenous health experience are not required to work with RAHC.

 RAHC training and support

 RAHC provides cultural and clinical orientation prior to your first placement.
-RAHC also offers free e-learning modules for all health professionals interested in learning about remote and Indigenous health.
+RAHC also offers free e-learning modules for all health professionals interested in learning about remote and Aboriginal and Torres Strait Islanders health.
 These modules are also valid for CPD with the Australian College of Primary health care Nurses Association (APNA).

-On your placement you will have 24/7 support from RAHC's dedicated team which includes clinical staff with remote experience.
-As part of the health centre team, you will also have the support of other health professionals such as GPs, RNs and Aboriginal Health Workers (AHWs) all working to help improve health outcomes for Indigenous Australians.
+On your nursing placement you will have 24/7 support from RAHC's dedicated team which includes clinical staff with remote experience.
+As part of the health centre team, you will also have the support of other health professionals such as GPs, RNs and Aboriginal Health Workers (AHWs) all working to help improve health outcomes for First Nations Australians.

 To be eligible for a RAHC placement you must:

 - Already be registered to practice (unrestricted) with the Australian Health Practitioner Regulation Agency (AHPRA)

 - Have a minimum of three years’ experience as a Registered Nurse

 Remote or Aboriginal and Torres Strait Islanders health experience is welcomed but not essential.

 The full credentialing criteria is available on the eligibility tab.